wansti/anarchy/README.md

 # Anarchy

 Dotfiles from Omarchy Quattro for user installation on Arch Linux.
-Debloated, with minimal changes to the operating system.

 Work in progress.

+Goals:
+* Use basic dotfiles from Omarchy
+* Do not install any of the bloat by default
+* Make Omarchy themes and plugins usable
+* User installation only, minimize changes to the operating system
+* Minimize reliance on AUR packages, remove custom repositories completely

 ## Setup